 The aim of lawn watering is to keep your soil moist so that your seeds have adequate access to the water they need to boost their growth.
 This can mean providing 1 1/2 inches of watering to your seedbed.
 Do not be concerned if the water pools on the surface immediately after watering.
 However, if it is still visible hours later, then you may have over-watered.
 If your soil drinks up the water extremely quickly (especially in periods of drought), you may need to water more.

-How to water
+How often to water grass seed?

-People use a range of methods and equipment when applying water to their lawns and these can vary from a simple watering can to a Wembley worthy sprinkler system.
-This depends a lot on practicality and personal preference, a watering can will do a fine job but using it on a 500m2 lawn may not be the most practical method, so static or rotary sprinklers are usually a worthwhile investment.
+People use a range of methods and equipment when applying water to their lawns, and these can vary from a simple watering can to a Wembley-worthy sprinkler system.
+This depends a lot on practicality and personal preference; a watering can will do a fine job, but using it on a 500m2 lawn may not be the most practical method, so static or rotary sprinklers are usually a worthwhile investment.
 The important thing to remember is that regardless of the tools used, following the tips above will help you maintain a good watering routine.